 Elizabethtown College's Financial Aid Office assists enrolled and prospective students in finding the financial means to allow them to fully participate in the educational experience at Elizabethtown College.
 Services include providing current financial aid information and resources, budgeting assistance, debt management advice, and financial aid counseling.
 The office is open from 8 a.m. until 4:30 p.m., Monday through Friday.
-It is located on the first floor of Zug Memorial Hall, room 209.
+The office is located in Zug Memorial Hall, room 208.

 Students interested in institutional, federal and state financial aid assistance must complete the Free Application for Federal Student Aid (FAFSA).
-It is strongly recommended that students complete the FAFSA electronically at www.fafsa.ed.gov.
+It is strongly recommended that students complete the FAFSA electronically at https://studentaid.gov.
 Elizabethtown College's Title IV code is 003262.
 Applicants should apply for financial aid no later than May 1.